Æbleskiver (Danish Pancake Balls) – My Grandma’s Recipe

 Recipe: Æbleskiver - Danish Christmas Donuts

-Æbleskiver is a traditional Danish Christmas treat, enjoyed throughout December.
-In Denmark, you can buy frozen ones in the grocery store, but the homemade æbleskiver are about a million times better, served straight from the pan, with powdered sugar and homemade strawberry jam, and a glass of gløgg (Danish mulled wine) with raisins and almonds.
+Æbleskiver are a beloved Danish Christmas classic, and the little round pancake balls are a popular treat throughout the holiday season.
+In Denmark, you can buy them frozen at the grocery store, but nothing compares to homemade æbleskiver served straight from the pan with a dusting of powdered sugar, a spoonful of strawberry jam, and a glass of gløgg (Danish mulled wine with raisins and almonds).

 Recipe notes

-You fry the æbleskiver in lard or oil, never in butter.
-The reason why you cannot use butter is that æbleskiver are fried at rather high temperature, which will burn the butter.
+You fry æbleskiver in lard or oil, never in butter.
+The reason is simple: æbleskiver are cooked at a fairly high temperature, and butter would burn.

-If you don’t have fresh yeast, you can use active dry yeast.
-Follow the directions on the package if substituting.
+If you do not have fresh yeast, you can use active dry yeast instead.
+Just follow the directions on the package when substituting.

-In Denmark we use a knitting needles to turn the æbleskiver and to check when they are ready.
-I guess you could also use a fork, but knitting needles are particularly good for the purpose.
-When the æbleskive is crispy on the outside, and no batter sticks to the knitting needle when probing, the æbleskive is ready.
+In Denmark, we use knitting needles to turn the æbleskiver and to check when they are done.
+You could use a fork, but knitting needles work particularly well.
+When the outside is crisp and no batter sticks to the needle when you test it, the æbleskive is ready.

-In the video below, you can see how my mom, aka Mummi P, makes æbleskiver.
-There’s a shorter version further down in this post.
+In the video below, you can see how my mom, also known as Mummi P, makes æbleskiver.
+There is a shorter version of the video further down in this post.

 Recipe: Æbleskiver – Danish Pancake Balls